spec-first/connexion/README.rst

 .. note:: In the OpenAPI 3.x.x spec, the requestBody does not have a name.
           By default it will be passed in as 'body'.
-You can optionally provide the x-body-name parameter in your requestBody (or non-OAS compliant legacy position within the requestBody schema) to override the name of the parameter that will be passed to your handler function.
+You can optionally provide the x-body-name parameter in your operation (or non-OAS compliant legacy position within the requestBody schema) to override the name of the parameter that will be passed to your handler function.

 .. code-block:: yaml

+    /path
+      post:
+        x-body-name: body
         requestBody:
-      x-body-name: stack
           content:
             application/json:
               schema:
-            # legacy location here should be ignored because the preferred location is at the requestBody level above
+                # legacy location here should be ignored because the preferred location for x-body-name is at the operation level above
                 x-body-name: this_should_be_ignored
                 $ref: '#/components/schemas/someComponent'

 .. warning:: When you define a parameter at your endpoint as *not* required, and
     this argument does not have default value in your Python view, you will get